Giving in Action

 Garden Internship Program

-Committed to helping young people of all backgrounds engage and connect with the natural world, the Garden recently launched a new internship program for Title 1 high school students.
+Committed to helping young people of all backgrounds engage and connect with the natural world, in 2018, the Garden launched an internship program for Title 1 high school students.
 Designed to provide students with an opportunity to learn firsthand about plant-based careers, the program also “helps participants improve their college and career skills while fostering a deeper understanding and appreciation of plants,” explains Lorin Boren, the Garden’s School Programs Assistant Manager.

 Lasting seven weeks, the summer program included ten interns from five Title I high schools within the Atlanta Public School District.
 Assigned a Garden staff member to be their mentor, interns spent the mornings working with staff on a variety of hands-on projects such as weeding, repotting, watering, planting trees and helping with children’s education programs.
 Mentors and other staff encouraged the interns to problem solve, step-out of their comfort zones, and work through challenges to complete their projects successfully.